Kai Budde: Five Pro Tour titles in two years

-Decline
+Later Magic career, cancer diagnosis, and Player of the Year trophy

 In 2003–04 Phoenix Foundation managed to open with another top 4 appearance, but lost in the semi-final to the eventual winners.
-Kai managed to make a few more Top 8 appearance at Grand Prixs, among those a victory at the then biggest Magic tournament ever at Madrid, but his performances declined notably.
+Kai managed to make a few more Top 8 appearance at Grand Prixs, among those a victory at the then biggest Magic tournament ever at Madrid, but he found less success after 2004.
 He managed an undefeated first day at Pro Tour Philadelphia in the following season, but was quickly eliminated from the event afterwards.
 Budde has since been considered to be retired from Pro Play although he has shown up for a Pro Tour from time to time.
-Eventually he was inducted into the Hall of Fame at the 2007 World Championship in New York.
+Eventually he was inducted into the Hall of Fame at the 2007 World Championship in New York City.
 Over the next years he played on the Pro Tour occasionally, but without much success.

-However, in 2010 Budde made his tenth Pro Tour top 8 in Amsterdam, and in 2011 he made his fifteenth Grand Prix top 8 in Paris.
+In 2010 Budde made his tenth Pro Tour top 8 in Amsterdam, and in 2011 he made his fifteenth Grand Prix top 8 in Paris.
 Since Pro Tour Return to Ravnica Budde has been a part of the team currently called 'The Pantheon', alongside players such as Jon Finkel, William Jensen, and Gabriel Nassif.
-In 2019, he made the Top4 of the Mythic Championship III, a rebranded version of the Pro Tour, which was entirely played on Magic Arena.
+In 2019, he made the Top 4 of the Mythic Championship III, a rebranded version of the Pro Tour, which was entirely played on Magic: The Gathering Arena.
+In 2023, Budde made another Top 8 at Pro Tour The Lord of the Rings in Barcelona.

+On June 29, 2024, it was announced that Budde was diagnosed with cancer years prior and that things had taken a turn for the worse.
+Days later, Wizards of the Coast renamed the Pro Tour player of the year trophy in Budde's honor.